 - Russian Aircraft Litigation: Instructed by the defendant All and War Risks Reinsurers in over 90 claims worth over USD 12 billion in total (in a counsel team with David Bailey KC, Charles Kimmins KC, Susannah Jones, Michal Hain and Eliza Bond).
 The claimant lessors make claims under reinsurance contracts that they say give them direct causes of action against the reinsurers.

 - Renaissance Securities (Cyprus) Limited v Chlodwig Enterprises Limited [2023] EWHC 2816 (Comm): Instructed by the claimant/applicant in the Commercial Court, which granted an anti-suit injunction to enforce a London arbitration agreement, by restraining the respondents from continuing foreign proceedings.
-The foreign proceedings had been commenced in purported reliance on new Russian procedural provisions (Art.248 of the Commercial Procedural Code) enacted to assist Russian litigants to circumvent international sanctions (in a counsel team led by Paul Lowenstein KC).
+The foreign proceedings had been commenced in purported reliance on new Russian procedural provisions (Art.248 of the Commercial Procedure Code) enacted to assist Russian litigants to circumvent international sanctions (in a counsel team led by Paul Lowenstein KC).

 - Renaissance Securities (Cyprus) Limited v Chlodwig Enterprises Limited [2023] EWHC 3160 (Comm): Concerned the requirements for naming individuals in a penal notice and whether it was appropriate to include a Babanaft proviso in an order for an anti-suit injunction (led by Andrew Dinsmore).